 Some virtual machine backup solutions, as part of their backup approach, mount a virtual machine's virtual disk file (.vmdk) to a virtual machine other than the one the .vmdk originally belonged to.
 When this happens, the .vmdk whose parent virtual machine had been deleted is still mounted to a running virtual machine.
 Even though the .vmdk file is not technically open, it is mounted to the backup solution's virtual machine.

-To resolve this issue, you must locate the virtual machine that has this .vmdk mounted and then unmount it.
+To resolve this issue, users must locate the virtual machine that has this .vmdk mounted and then unmount it.
 To do so:

 - Search for references to the .vmdk file in the settings files (.vmx files) of the other virtual machine's on the datastore.
-You can automate the search with a command like this:
+The search can be automated with a command like this:

 find /vmfs/volumes/* -name *.vmx -exec grep -Hi <name-of-the-file.vmdk> {} \;